MicrosoftDocs/SupportArticles-docs/support/iis/configure-intermediate-certificates.md

 ## Impact

 Client computers can't connect to the server that's running IIS.
-Because the servers don't have the intermediate certificates configured correctly, The client computers can't authenticate these servers.
+Because the servers don't have the intermediate certificates configured correctly, the client computers can't authenticate these servers.

 We recommend that you correctly configure the intermediate certificates on the server.